 — Luke 24:36-43 NLT

 Sometimes things are just too good to be true.
-In fact, we are told that one way to sniff out a scam is by the principle "If it seems too good to be true, then it probably is!"
+In fact, we are told that one way to sniff out a scam is by the principle of "If it seems too good to be true, then it probably is!"
 The disciples had trouble believing in Jesus' resurrection because it just seemed too good to be true.
-In this case, however, it is true.
-So Jesus goes to great lengths to help them understand that he is not a ghost or a figment of their imaginations.
+In this case, however, it was true.
+So Jesus went to great lengths to help them understand that he was not a ghost or a figment of their imaginations.
 He had them touch him and see his scars.
 He ate fish in their presence.
-Jesus' resurrection is too good to be true ... but it is true, and because of his resurrection, everything is possible for his disciples!
+Jesus' resurrection was too good to be true ... but it was true, and because of his resurrection, everything is possible for his disciples!

 Father, give me the eyes to see and the ears to hear the great news you have given me in Jesus' life, death, and resurrection.
 I know this news is "too good to be true," but I believe that it is true and want to live out my life based on that faith.
 Strengthen that faith through your Holy Spirit.
 In Jesus' name, I pray.
 Amen.

 About This Devotional

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware.